All Episodes

 Why do you think so?

-It's good to live in a place where people are educated and all stuff.
+It's good to live in a place where people are, you know, educated and those stuff.

-Can you imagine if he lived in one of these other towns or states where everybody's just stupid?
+Can you imagine if you lived in one of these other towns or states where everybody's just stupid?

 I can't stand it.

-I mean, every once in a while I look at Fox News and throw up Joe Biden all the Biden all hang up, all dickings.
+I mean, every once in a while, I look at Fox News.

 PBS has responded, I guess, visa Twitter.